aergoio/merkle-bridge/docs/source/index.rst

 The proposers do not need to watch and validate user transfers: the benefit of the merkle bridge design comes from the fact that validators simply make sure that the state roots they sign are correct.
-Since onchain signature verification is only done once per root anchor, it is possible use a large number of validators for best safety and sensorship resistance.
+Since onchain signature verification is only done once per root anchor, it is possible to use a large number of validators for best safety and sensorship resistance.

 .. toctree::
    :maxdepth: 2